kevinsenan/4359-Fundamentals-of-Data-Analysis/README.md

 The project is to look at the Iris dataset which is a multivariate dataset meaning there is more than one variable in the dataset, Ronald Fisher first created it in 1936, he was a Statistician from the UK.

 The second part of the coursework is a list of 5 tasks to be worked through.
 We look at a famous mathematical problem, the Collatz conjecture, followed by work on another dataset featuring Penguins.
-We also look at a prblem in probability using the flipping of two coins.
+We also look at a problem in probability using the flipping of two coins.

+To open and run the files

+1. Install Anaconda
+Open the following web site and install Anaconda (python) from https://www.anaconda.com/products/individual When asked, check the two check boxes
+Make sure to add to PATH variable
+Be sure to make this your default Python

+2 Open the files
+Download the ipynb notebook from this repository Navigate to the folder you saved the notebook in and open the ipynb notebook in Anaconda

 REFERENCES:
 [1] https://www.geeksforgeeks.org/data-analysis-tutorial/